-Placement of clay in the shaft is one area of construction that might be made more cost and time effective through optimization studies.
-An option to construct clay columns using dynamic compaction will likely prove to be efficient, so it is specified for earthen fill in the Dewey Lake Redbeds (as discussed later) and may prove to be an acceptable placement method for other components.
+Placement of clay in the shaft is one area of construction that might be made more cost and 20 time effective through optimization studies.
+An option to construct clay columns using dynamic 21 compaction will likely prove to be efficient, so it is specified for earthen fill in the Dewey Lake 22 Redbeds (as discussed later) and may prove to be an acceptable placement method for other 23 24 components.
 Dynamic compaction would use equipment developed for placement of crushed salt.
-The Canadian nuclear waste program has conducted extensive testing, both in situ and in large scale laboratory compaction of clay-based barrier materials with dynamic hydraulically powered impact hammers (e.g., Kjartanson et al, 1992).
-The Swedish program similarly has investigated field compaction of bentonite-based tunnel backfill by means of plate vibrators (e.g., Nilsson, 1985).
-Both studies demonstrated the feasibility of in situ compaction of bentonite-based materials to a high density.
-Near surface, conventional compaction methods will be used because insufficient space remains for dynamic compaction using the multi-deck work stage.
+The Canadian nuclear waste program has conducted extensive testing, both in situ and in 25 large scale laboratory compaction of clay-based barrier materials with dynamic hydraulically 26 powered impact hammers (e.g., Kjartanson et al, 1992).
+The Swedish program similarly has 27 investigated field compaction of bentonite-based tunnel backfill by means of plate vibrators 28 (e.g., Nilsson, 1985).
+Both studies demonstrated the feasibility of in situ compaction of 29 bentonite-based materials to a high density.
+Near surface, conventional compaction methods 30 will be used because insufficient space remains for dynamic compaction using the multi-deck work stage.

 The proven characteristics of bentonite assure attainment of very low permeability seals.
-It is recognized that the local environment contributes to the behavior of compacted clay components.
+It is 4 recognized that the local environment contributes to the behavior of compacted clay 5 components.
 Long-term material stability is a highly desired sealing attribute.
-Clay components located in brine environments will have to resist cation exchange and material structure alteration.
-Clay is geochemically mature, reducing likelihood of alteration and imbibition of brine is limited to isolated areas.
-Compacted clay is designed to withstand possible pressure gradients and to resist erosion and channeling that could conceivably lead to groundwater flow through the seal.
-Compacted clay seal components support the shaft walls and promote healing of the salt DRZ.
+Clay components 6 located in brine environments will have to resist cation exchange and material structure 7 alteration.
+Clay is geochemically mature, reducing likelihood of alteration and imbibition of brine 8 is limited to isolated areas.
+Compacted clay is designed to withstand possible pressure 9 gradients and to resist erosion and channeling that could conceivably lead to groundwater flow 10 through the seal.
+Compacted clay seal components support the shaft walls and promote healing 11 of the salt DRZ.
 Volume expansion or swelling would accelerate healing in the salt.
-A barrier to gas flow could be constructed if moisture content of approximately 85% of saturation could be achieved.
-Permeability of bentonite is inversely correlated to dry density.
-Figure A-3 plots bentonite permeability as a function of reported sample density for sodium bentonite samples.
-The permeability ranges from approximately 1×10^{-21} to 1×10^{-17} m2.
-In all cases, the data in Figure A-3 are representative of low ionic strength permeant waters.
-Data provided in this figure are limited to sodium bentonite and bentonite/sand mixtures with clay content greater than or equal to 50 %.
-Cheung et al. (1987) report that in bentonite/sand mixtures, sand acts as an inert fraction which does not alter the permeability of the mixture from that of a 100 % bentonite sample at the same equivalent dry density.
-Also included in Figure A-3 are the three point estimates of permeability at dry densities of 1.4, 1.8, and 2.1 g/cm3 provided by Jaak Daemen of the University of Nevada, Reno, who is actively engaged in WIPP-specific bentonite testing.
+A barrier to 12 gas flow could be constructed if moisture content of approximately 85% of saturation could be 13 14 achieved.

+15 Permeability of bentonite is inversely correlated to dry density.
+Figure G2A-3 plots bentonite permeability as a function of reported sample density for sodium bentonite samples.
+The to 50 %.
+Cheung et al. (1987) report that in bentonite/sand mixtures with etay content greater than or equa fraction which does not alter the permeability of the mixture from that of a 100 % bentonite sample at the same equivalent dry density.
+Also included in Figure G2A-3 are the three point estimates of permeability at dry densities of 1.4, 1.8, and 2.1 g/cm3 provided by Jaak Daemen of the University of Nevada, Reno, who is actively engaged in WIPP-specific bentonite testing.

-A series of in situ tests (SSSPTs) that evaluated compacted bentonite as a sealing material at the WIPP site corroborate data shown in Figure A-3.
+17 permeability ranges from approximately 1×10^{-21} to 1×10^{-17} m2.
+In all cases, the data in Figure the WIPP site corroborate data shown in Figure G2A-3.
 Test Series D tested two 100 % bentonite seals in vertical boreholes within the Salado Formation at the repository horizon.
 The diameter of each seal was 0.91 m, and the length of each seal was 0.91 m.
 Cores of the two bentonite seals had initial dry densities of 1.8 and 2.0 g/cm3.
-Pressure differentials of 0.72 and 0.32 MPa were maintained across the bentonite seals with a brine reservoir on the upstream (bottom) of the seals for several years.
+Pressure differentials of 0.72 and 0.32 MPa were maintained across the bentonite seals with a brine reservoir on the upstream